 Sherman's telegram to the President, who had been elected to a second term only a month before, read, "I beg to present you, as a Christmas gift, the city of Savannah, with 150 heavy guns and plenty of ammunition, and also about 25,000 bales of cotton."

 Washington celebrated with a 300-gun salute.
 This victory signaled that the end of the long, bloody war that shaped Lincoln's presidency and the country was likely near.
 Lincoln wrote back: "Many, many thanks for your Christmas gift — the capture of Savannah.
 Please make my grateful acknowledgments to your whole army — officers and men."

-Although it separated many from their families, permanently or temporarily, the Civil War also helped to shape Americans’ experience of Christmas, which wasn’t a big holiday before the 1850s.
-Like many other such ‘inventions of tradition,’ the creation of an American Christmas was a response to social and personal needs that arose at a particular point in history, in this case, a time of sectional conflict and civil war.
+Although it separated many from their families, permanently or temporarily, the Civil War also helped shape Americans' Christmas experience, which wasn't a big holiday before the 1850s.
+Like many other such 'inventions of tradition,' an American Christmas responded to social and personal needs that arose at a particular point in history, such as a time of sectional conflict and civil war.

 By the time of the war, Christmas had gone from being a peripheral holiday celebrated differently all across the country, if it was celebrated at all, to having a uniquely American flavor.